Top Regional Attractions to Check Out in San DiegoFebruary 28, 2015

 San Diego Zoo

 This zoo is world famous for its bamboo-chomping pandas, winding hills, koala exhibit and much more.
 The weaving paths that connect and merge throughout the park take you out of the normal visitor-packed zoo experience and, instead, make you feel as if you’re in a close up, tree-filled safari excursion.
-Learn more about the type of animals here, dining options and other want-to-know details at our San Diego Zoo Page.
+Learn more about the type of animals here, dining options and other want-to-know details at our San Diego Zoo discounts page and our Ultimate Guide to the San Diego Zoo.

 As Lego: the Movie proclaimed in the Oscar-nominated song, “Everything is awesome.
 Everything is cool when you’re part of a team!”
 Walk through the doors of Legoland in nearby Carlsbad and this is exactly how you feel about life.
 There are statues made of hundreds of thousands of lego bricks and a bright palette of colors wherever your head turns.
 From eye-popping rides for young ones to recreations of entire cities in miniland USA, it’s a spot that truly activates the imagination for parents and children alike.
 Learn more about it at our info-packed Legoland Page.